ICAEW Academy Expenses Policy

 • This will be discussed with the trainer in detail by the Academy Professional Development team as part of the proposal process with the client.

 Where there is a requirement for international travel all travel will be economy class unless agreed otherwise.
 Advanced authorisation from ICAEW is required in all instances prior to any bookings being made.
+Overnight accommodation is the same as our London rate of maximum £250 per night.
+Should a visa be required, it is your responsibility to organise this.

 Calls and text messages